-High-Paying Healthcare Careers
+7 High-Paying Health-Care Careers

 FacebookXPinterestEmailEmailEmailShare

 Sure, doctors and dentists sport salaries to match their degrees, and there are a number of high-paying nursing positions.
-But you can earn a lucrative healthcare salary in a number of other jobs as well.
+But you can earn a lucrative health-care salary in a number of other jobs as well.

-Here are seven top-paying clinical healthcare occupations requiring various degrees and certifications, with data from our Salary Wizard:
+Here are seven top-paying clinical health-care occupations requiring various degrees and certifications, with data from our Salary Wizard:

-Related: Search for Healthcare & Nursing jobs.
+Related: Search for health-care and nursing jobs.

 Chiropractor

-Median Salary: $127,366
+• Median salary: $127,366

-Search for Chiropractor jobs.
+Search for chiropractor jobs.

 Pharmacist

-Median Salary: $107,910
+• Median salary: $107,910

-While still dealing with the basic role of drug dispensing, pharmacists now do less compounding (physically combining ingredients to make medications) and more advising and counseling of patients and collaborating with other healthcare professionals.
+While still dealing with the basic role of drug dispensing, pharmacists now do less compounding (physically combining ingredients to make medications) and more advising and counseling of patients and collaborating with other health-care professionals.
 The BLS projects big job growth -- an estimated 53,000 additional jobs in the 2006-2016 timeframe -- as an aging population requires more medications.
-One small drawback: With extended or around-the-clock hours for many hospital and even some community pharmacies, the hours vary and can include some nights and weekends.
+One small drawback: With extended or around-the-clock hours for many hospitals and even some community pharmacies, the hours vary and can include some nights and weekends.

-Search for Pharmacist jobs.
+Search for pharmacist jobs.

 Cardiopulmonary Perfusionist

-Median Salary: $108,055
+• Median salary: $108,055

-Typical Requirements: Bachelor's degree followed by a one- to four-year perfusionist program and the Certified Clinical Perfusionist credential.
+• Typical requirements: Bachelor's degree followed by a one- to four-year perfusionist program and the Certified Clinical Perfusionist credential.

-Working closely with anesthesiologists and surgeons as a member of a surgical team, the cardiopulmonary perfusionist operates high tech medical equipment -- mainly heart/lung machines -- during open-heart surgeries, organ transplants and other procedures.
+Working closely with anesthesiologists and surgeons as a member of a surgical team, the cardiopulmonary perfusionist operates high-tech medical equipment -- mainly heart/lung machines -- during open-heart surgeries, organ transplants and other procedures.
 Since cardiac surgery is often unplanned, this is most definitely an on-call position that combines chemical, mechanical and electrical expertise.
 Perfusionists often deal with long-term, postoperative care.

 Optometrist

-Median Salary: $104,923
+• Median salary: $104,923

-Typical Requirements: Most optometrists do four years of undergrad study before completing a four-year program for a Doctor of Optometry degree.
+• Typical requirements: Most optometrists do four years of undergrad study before completing a four-year program for a doctor of optometry degree.

 Not to be confused with ophthalmologists (who perform eye surgery) or opticians (who help pick and fit eyeglasses and contact lenses), optometrists diagnose vision problems, prescribe glasses and contacts, and test for and treat eye diseases or problems.
 Since most optometrists run their own practice or work for franchised vision stores, they often run an office as well.
-The BLS projects optometry jobs will grow 11 percent between 2006 and 2016 as the population -- and its eyes -- age.
+The BLS projects optometry jobs will grow 11% between 2006 and 2016 as the population -- and its eyes -- age.

-Search for Optometrist jobs.
+Search for optometrist jobs.

 Physical Therapy Director

-Median Salary: $98,414
+• Median salary: $98,414

-Typical Requirements: Minimum of a bachelor's degree and extensive experience in the field.
+• Typical requirements: Minimum of a bachelor's degree and extensive experience in the field.
 Most directors are physical therapists, who now require a master's in physical therapy.

 From setting policies to scheduling, the physical therapy director (PTD) deals directly with physical therapists while reporting to upper management.
 While the position usually requires administrative expertise, many PTDs rise through the physical therapist ranks.
 The PTD is also responsible for ordering inventory, preparing budgets, supervising staff and dealing with departmental administrative tasks.
-The physical therapy field is projected to grow by more than 20 percent between 2006 and 2016, according to the BLS, and more physical therapists mean more physical therapy directors.
+The physical therapy field is projected to grow by more than 20% between 2006 and 2016, according to the BLS, and more physical therapists mean more physical therapy directors.

-Search for Physical Therapy Director jobs.
+Search for physical therapy director jobs.

 Medical Dosimetrist

-Median Salary: $89,869
+• Median salary: $89,869

-Typical Requirements: Radiation therapy certification followed by specialized training or a two-year dosimetry program
+• Typical requirements: Radiation therapy certification followed by specialized training or a two-year dosimetry program.

 As part of a radiation oncology team, medical dosimetrists help treat cancer patients by calculating the radiation dose needed to destroy tumors while leaving healthy tissue intact.
 Many in the field begin as radiation therapists before specializing in dosage distribution through a tough training program.
-Hours are as standard as they get in healthcare -- generally 40 hours per week for weekday work.
-The pay jump from radiation therapist to dosimetrist is roughly $20,000 per year.
-Medical dosimetrists (who are also called radiation therapy dosimetrists) often report to radiation physicists, who oversee all radiation equipment and advise on treatment schedules and dosage.
-The median salary for radiation physicists? $151,712.
+Hours are as standard as they get in health care -- generally 40 hours per week for weekday work.

-Search for Medical Dosimetrist jobs.
+Search for medical dosimetrist jobs.

 Physician Assistant

-Median Salary: $82,874
+• Median salary: $82,874

-Typical Requirements: Bachelor's degree followed by a two-year physician assistant program
+• Typical requirements: Bachelor's degree followed by a two-year physician assistant program.

 From taking medical histories to examining and diagnosing patients to treating injuries, physician assistants (PAs) may work directly under a physician, but may also provide primary care in many states.
 With more physicians and hospitals relying on PAs to provide primary care to reduce costs, the PA job outlook is excellent, with the BLS projecting an estimated 18,000 more jobs between 2006 and 2016.

-Search for Physician Assistant jobs.
+Search for physician assistant jobs.

 Related: Does your resume pass the 6-second test?
-Get a FREE assessment.
+Get a free assessment.

 The Next Step: Find the Right Veteran Job